 Speaking of Joplin, the new Complete Piano Works performed by Richard Dowling (also on Rivermont) stands definitively on the shelf next to all earlier compilations; we may happily refer to it for ragtime scholarship and listening pleasure for the coming century.

 And yet: it does feel like the worst of times.
-Word came this week from Charlotte Dickison that America’s Classic Jazz Festival, held annually since 1991, will not take place this year—or ever again.
+Word came this week from Charlotte Dickison that America’s Classic Jazz Festival, held annually since 1991, will not take place this year.
 St. Martin’s University in Lacey, Washington, made changes to their program that precluded the Greater Olympia Dixieland Jazz Society from using the campus for the event.
 (Olympia was back in 2019)